 As you know, Web 2.0 is all about the conversation.
-But without a few simple ground rules, that conversation can turn into a shouting match that discourages others from entering into the fray.
+But without a few simple ground rules, that conversation can turn into a shouting match that discourages others from entering the fray.

-So here is How To Grow a Bonsai Tree comments policy.
+So here is the How To Grow a Bonsai Tree comments policy.
 By posting on my blog, you agree to the following:

 You may comment without registering.
-You can log-in via Disqus, OpenID, Twitter, Facebook—or not at all.
+You can log in via Disqus, OpenID, Twitter, Facebook—or not at all.
 It’s up to you.
 You may post anonymously.
 I don’t recommend this, but you may do so if you wish.
 I may change this rule if it is abused.

 You may post follow-up questions.
 If you have a question, chances are you are not alone.
-Others are likely thinking similarly.
+Others are likely to think similarly.
 Therefore, I would rather receive your comments on How To Grow a Bonsai Tree than via email.
 It is a better use of my time to address everyone at once rather than answer several similar emails.